nicm42/100-days-of-code-v2/log4.md

 **Day 17: 10th August 2021**
 I played Knights of the Flexbox table.
 Although it's about Flexbox, it's mostly about Tailwind classes, and I'm not that sold on Tailwind.
 As I played it I kept thinking it would just be much easier to write it in CSS...
 I also did this week's Scrimba Weekly Web Dev Challenge, which was really simple.
 Some of them are but then I end up not sure if I've missed something.

+**Day 18: 11th August 2021**
+Today's coding time was while I was mostly waiting for things after I'd supposedly finished work, so I decided to install Drupal locally.
+I knew it would be a pain and things would go wrong because that's always what happens and I was right.
+But I got there in the end and have a working local installation of Drupal!
+Very exciting.